Malagos Chocolate: Products and services

 Malagos cultivates their own cacao at their Bureau of Plant Industry-certified farm at the foothills of Mount Talomo.
 They are also responsible for the fermentation, drying, sorting, roasting of the cacao beans they use in their production of chocolate.
+A total of 50 people is employed at the farm.
 Their facility is situated 350 m above sea level.
 Malagos uses Grade A cacao beans of the Trinitario variety which comes from a hybrid of Forastero and Criollo.

-The firm also buys beans from around 100 small-scale cocoa farmers in the Davao area and supplies cacao seeds, seedlings and scions throughout Mindanao.
-In October 2017, It was reported that Malagos Chocolate along with other chocolate brands would be participating in “Salon du Chocolat” on October 28 to November 1 in Paris, France.
+The firm also buys beans from around 100 small-scale cocoa farmers in the Davao area. and supplies cacao seeds, seedlings and scions throughout Mindanao.
+In October 2017, it was reported that Malagos Chocolate along with other chocolate brands would be participating in “Salon du Chocolat” on October 28 to November 1 in Paris, France.

+The company has dark chocolates, like a 65% dark chocolate bar, an 85% bar, a 72% bar, and a 100% pure unsweetened chocolate.
+They also have a salted caramel chocolate bar.
+The brand also has "cacao juices" which are made from the juice in cacao pods.
+According to a source, the juice has a "sweet tart flavor".
+Their packaging was, according to a source, recyclable paper.